desertduane/Learning-Journal/lj-day2.md

 #Journal Entry Project Week Entry 2
 This week has been a lot of fun.
 I am so glad to have ended up in a team that worked so well together.
 We combined our strengths helped pick up each others weaknesses and made a site that we are quite proud of.
 Very nervous about our presentation tomorrow but excited for wrapping up the first leg of this code fellows journey as it has been a fantastic experience.

+#Journal Entry Project Week Entry 3
+Today we wrapped up our 201 journey with the presentations of our projects.
+Over all I am very satisfied with our project and feel fortunate for being paired with some outstanding guys Gregory and Han.
+We worked together really well and I could not have asked for a nicer pair of teammates.
+I was also very impressed with everyone else's projects it is obvious everyone did their best to show off what they know and have learned over this 201 course.
+I look forward to seeing everyone in 301 and with this group of folks I know we will all make it through.